eric157/Project_WoC_7.0_Fake_Review_Detection/README.md

    - Execute the `scraping.ipynb` notebook.
    - Enter the Amazon product URL when prompted.
    - Output:
-     - Scraped reviews saved in the root directory as `scraped_Reviews.csv`.
+     - Scraped reviews saved in the root directory as `scraped_reviews.csv`.

 ---